 Autism spectrum disorder (ASD) causes social interaction and communication problems that, in severe cases, leave children and adults unable to talk or lead a normal life.
-If ASD is causing your child difficulties with communication, the expert speech-language therapists at Celebrations Speech Group in Brentwood and Stockton, California, can help.
+If ASD is causing your child difficulties with communication, the expert speech-language therapists at Celebrations Speech Group in Brentwood, Stockton, and Elk Grove, California, can help.
 They provide compassionate care for anyone who has ASD and is experiencing communication problems.
 With their support, your child can better understand their condition and learn to communicate more effectively.
 Call Celebrations Speech Group to find out more or book an appointment online today.

 Autism spectrum disorder or ASD is a term for a range of complex brain processing issues that affect areas like socialization and communication.